TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 ### Unordered Lists

-The prefered way to create Unordered Lists for The Odin Projectare created using hyphens `-`.
+The preferred way to create unordered lists for The Odin Project is by using hyphens `-`.
 Both hyphens and asterisks give the same results, but sticking to one way keeps the source markdown consistent.

 ~~~markdown